Florida Workers Compensation Lawyer

 - Tell your boss or supervisor right away if you have been injured.
 Even if it seems like a minor accident, it is important to file a report so the proper authorities are aware.

-- After you have made your employer aware of your injury, go to the doctor.
+- After you have made your employer aware of your personal injury, go to the doctor.
 Again, even if an injury seems minor you should seek medical treatment.
 A condition that seems harmless may worsen over time and if you put off going to the doctor you might have a hard time collecting Cialis Online compensation for treatment.

 - It is also imperative to obey your doctor’s orders.
 Not only is this intended to improve your health and lessen recovery time, it may be important if you choose to pursue compensation for your injury .